FabianoR27/PPSI-II-S2-2024-2650832413012/trabalhos/trabalho_06/readme.md

 **R.A.**: 2650832413012

 **Descrição do trabalho**:
-Repositório referente a tarefa 6 - BOOTSTRAP.
+Construir a pagina inicial do Projeto Integrador usando BOOTSTRAP.
+Sem NAV.